 - 6.7.
 Shift trades will be allowed under the following conditions: - 6.7a.
 Prior approval by immediate supervisor; - 6.7b.
 The trade does not result in added cost to the Employer, such as when overtime would result; - 6.7c.
 The employee involved is qualified to work the job. - 6.7d.
 Approval of shift trades shall not be unreasonably withheld. - 6.8.
-Should the Authority determine it needs maintenance personnel, laboratory personnel, or laborers for work on a shift other than second shift, the Authority shall: - 6.8a.
+Should the Authority determine it needs maintenance personnel, laboratory personnel, or laborers for work on a shift other than first shift, the Authority shall: - 6.8a.
 Post the position by job classification and qualifications with identified hours of work. - 6.8b.
 If more than one (1) bid is received, the most senior, qualified employee shall be awarded the shift assignment.

-Should no employees bid on the shift availability, the Authority shall develop a weekly rotating schedule encompassing all employees qualified to perform the job.
+Should no employees bid, going from most senior person to the least senior person, on the shift availability, the Authority shall develop a weekly rotating schedule encompassing all employees qualified to perform the job.
 The least senior employee shall be the first employee assigned to the shift and the weekly rotation will continue based on seniority, least senior to most senior.